dvsekhvalnov/jose-jwt/README.md

 Library is fully FIPS compliant since v2.1

 ## Which version?
+- v4.0 introduced Json Web Key (JWK) support.
+Latest stable.
+All new features will most likely appear based on given version.

 - v3.2 dropped `Newtonsoft.Json` support in favor of `System.Text.Json` on `netstandard2.1`

 - v3.1 introduced JWE JSON Serialization defined in [RFC 7516](https://tools.ietf.org/html/rfc7516)

 - v3.0 and above additionally targets `netstandard2.1` to leverage better .net crypto support on *\*nix* systems and enable more supported algorithms.
-All new features will most likely appear based on given version.

 - v2.1 and above added extra features support for .NET461+ and coming with 3 version of binaries (`NET4`, `NET461` and `netstandard1.4`).